 Co-op units charge a higher monthly or quarterly maintenance fee than condos by including partial mortgage, taxes, internal and external upkeep, and occasionally utilities.
 However, condo’s don’t provide tax deductions in the monthly maintenance fee.

 Co-op shareholders earn reductions to their share of the property taxes and the interest on the underlying mortgage of the building.
 Considering that New Yorkers face one of the priciest square footage markets, with most renters allotting thirty percent of their incomes to rent, any tax deduction helps.

 The reduction amount depends on the average assessed value of the home units in the co-op building.
 As the assessed property value increases, so do property taxes, while benefits decrease.
 Benefit amount percentages per year range from 17.5 percent for the highest-value buildings ($60,001 or above) and 28.1 percent for the lowest-value buildings ($50,000 or lower) for the 2014-2015 period.

 New York state tax law requires co-ops to receive the same value assessment as true rentals.
-This practice means comparing co-ops to other properties considered comparable, but since this often proves difficult for the various types and styles of co-ops, many go undervalued when compared to dissimilar rent-control properties.
-However, this does benefit many co-op shareholders with a greater tax break.
+This practice means comparing co-ops to other properties considered comparable, but since this often proves difficult for the various types and styles of cooperatives, many go undervalued when compared to dissimilar rent-control properties.
+However, this does benefit many co-op shareholders with a more significant tax break.

 Primary Residence Complications

-The degree of tax help for co-ops depends on situation and income-level, really.
+The degree of tax help for co-ops depends on situation and income level.
 Still, co-ops helped to keep the Big Apple out of the same real estate market crisis that hit the Nation.
 As a new resident in a co-op or someone considering moving into one, remember to apply for a tax deduction.